-Instructions for the Hydrogen Breath Test for Lactose Intolerance
+Instructions for the Hydrogen Breath Test for Lactose Intolerance:

-A baseline hydrogen level in your breathe will be obtained at the time of your first visit.
+A baseline hydrogen level in your breath will be obtained at the time of your first visit.
 This requires only that you breath into our machine.
 Formal testing will be performed at your next visit.

 - On the day before testing, do not eat beans, bran, or high fiber cereals.

 - Fast for 12 hours, with no food and only water to drink before testing.

 - Do not smoke, sleep or exercise vigorously for at least ½ hour before, or at any time during testing.